mont5piques/caldav_calendar_te/README.md

 Known Issues:
 -------
 * Incompatible libcalendaring with Tasklist (WIP to make compatible)
-* Will not create new calendar.
+* Will not create new calendar from Roundcube GUI.
 * ~~Itip does not send reply to event organizer using RC1.3.
 Works in RC1.2.4.~~ Fixed!!!!
 * ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ Fixed!!!!
 * ~~Database driver does not work.
 Birthdays are the issue due to being all day.~~ Fixed!!!